Last Updated on

 When he began collecting in 1980, Lansky felt he was “picking up fragments of this world and saving them for the future.”

 Today, walk into the 49,000 sq ft.
 Yiddish Book Center, currently recognized as “one of the largest Jewish Cultural and Educational organizations in the country.”
 It’s designed to look like an Eastern European shtetl.
-Start with a self-guided tour brochure, follow with the 12 minute orientation video, and prepare to be immersed in all aspects of this foreign yet familiar tongue.
+Start with a self-guided tour brochure.
+And then follow with the 12 minute orientation video.
+It’s a fantastic immersion into all aspects of this foreign, yet familiar, tongue.